QuidelOrtho (QDEL)

 8. Earnings Per Share

-Sadly for QuidelOrtho, its EPS declined by 25.3% annually over the last five years while its revenue was flat.
-This tells us the company struggled because its fixed cost base made it difficult to adjust to choppy demand.
+Sadly for QuidelOrtho, its EPS declined by 36.1% annually over the last five years, more than its revenue.
+This tells us the company struggled because its fixed cost base made it difficult to adjust to shrinking demand.

 QuidelOrtho Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of QuidelOrtho’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, QuidelOrtho’s operating margin declined by 76.7 percentage points over the last five years.
-Its share count also grew by 56%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
+We can take a deeper look into QuidelOrtho’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, QuidelOrtho’s operating margin expanded this quarter but declined by 70.1 percentage points over the last five years.
+Its share count also grew by 55.9%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
 QuidelOrtho Diluted Shares Outstanding

-In Q3, QuidelOrtho reported adjusted EPS of $0.80, down from $0.85 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects QuidelOrtho’s full-year EPS of $2.29 to grow 19.3%.
+In Q4, QuidelOrtho reported adjusted EPS of $0.46, down from $0.63 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 8.8%.
+Over the next 12 months, Wall Street expects QuidelOrtho’s full-year EPS of $2.12 to grow 18.3%.

 9. Cash Is King

-QuidelOrtho has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 10.8% over the last five years, better than the broader healthcare sector.
-The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
-GAAP operating profit expenses these line items, but free cash flow does not.
+QuidelOrtho has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 7.6% over the last five years, slightly better than the broader healthcare sector.

 QuidelOrtho Trailing 12-Month Free Cash Flow Margin